czirakim/Ansible.VxLAN.Python/README.md

 ## Update
 03/03/2020
-I've added a function(conf_pending) to capture the config that it's commited and save it in a file for each
+I've added a function(conf_pending) to capture the config that it's committed and save it in a file for each
 <br> device.
-The file will aslo have the date/time when it was captured in it's name.
+The file will also have the date/time when it was captured in it's name.

 ## Credits
 This was written by Mihai Cziraki